Distance by de-correlation: Computing distance with heterogeneous grid cells: Introduction

+Recent work has shown that individual grid modules contain grid cells with not a single grid spacing and orientation, as has often been assumed in theoretical analysis, but a small, yet robust variability in their grid properties \cite{redman2025robust}.
+Importantly, if this heterogeneity is a general feature of the grid code, then previous theoretical works \cite{fiete2008grid, burak2009accurate, sreenivasan2011grid, mathis2012optimal, wei2015principle, stemmler2015connecting} -- which assumed grid cells to be identical, up to translation -- do not \textit{a priori} hold.
+From a computational perspective, this appears to be a steep price to pay, given that this theory attributes the grid code with several powerful properties.
+A natural question to ask then is, what computational properties does a grid code with variability in grid spacing and orientation possess?

-Recent work has shown that individual grid modules contain grid cells with not a single grid spacing and orientation, as has often been assumed in theoretical analysis, but small, yet robust variability in their grid properties \cite{redman2024robust}.
-This heterogeneity in grid spacing and orientation was shown to enable \textit{single} grid modules to encode local spatial information \cite{redman2024robust}, a computation which previously had been thought to require the integration of activity from multiple grid modules \cite{mathis2012optimal, wei2015principle, stemmler2015connecting}.
-However, to achieve a high level of accuracy, simulations showed that hundreds of grid cells were needed.
-Furthermore, decoding spatial position from grid cell activity coming from just two grid modules led to significantly better accuracy, with a lower requirement on population size \cite{redman2024robust}.
-It has also been shown that non-grid cells in the MEC can contain robust firing patterns \cite{ismakov2017grid}, which could be leveraged to further improve decoding accuracy of spatial position \cite{stefanini2020distributed}.
-These results question whether a code that leverages variability in grid properties is used by the brain to encode local spatial information.
-A natural question that then emerges is, are there any other benefits grid property heterogeneity could confer to the grid code?
-And if so, could any of these provide advantages over integrating activity across multiple grid modules?
+As a first attempt to answer this, Redman et al. (2025) showed that the heterogeneity in grid spacing and orientation enables \textit{single} grid modules to encode local spatial information \cite{redman2025robust}, a computation which previously had been thought to require the integration of activity across multiple grid modules \cite{mathis2012optimal, wei2015principle, stemmler2015connecting}.
+However, there are several reasons why this was unsatisfying.
+First, to achieve a high level of accuracy in spatial decoding, simulations showed that hundreds of grid cells were needed.
+Second, greater accuracy in decoding of local space was achieved with variability that was greater than what was found in analysis of the neural recordings.
+And third, it has been shown that non-grid cells in the MEC can contain robust firing patterns \cite{ismakov2017grid}, which could be leveraged to further improve decoding accuracy of spatial position \cite{stefanini2020distributed}.
+Taken together, these results question the optimality of a grid code with heterogeneity for encoding local space.
+Of course, the biological brain may not ``care'' about such optimality, and other considerations may lead to variability in grid spacing and orientation.
+However, inspired by the many hypothesized ways in which properties of neural codes enable powerful computations, we ask, are there any other benefits grid property heterogeneity could confer to the grid code?